yyx990803/pod/README.md

-# Pod - Simple Node.js Deployment Tool
+# POD - super simple Node.js deployment tool

 Pod simplifies the workflow of setting up, updating and managing multiple Node.js apps on a single Linux server.
 It is built upon git hooks and [forever](https://github.com/nodejitsu/forever).